airbnb/mavericks/docs/core-concepts.md

 A ViewModel is responsible for:
 1. Updating state
-2. Exposing a stream of states for other to subscribe to
+2. Exposing a stream of states for other classes to subscribe to (MavericksViewModel.stateFlow)

 #### Updating state
 From within a viewModel, you call `setState { copy(yourProp = newValue) }`.
 If this syntax is unfamiliar: